EDI-N/Docs_en/docs/ClientProcesses/WineBureau/WB_Instructions/WB_International_deliveries_instruction.rst

 The **Additional Information** and **Ramps** blocks are optional and collapsed by default.
 Block **Total** is calculated automatically after filling table positions in.

 The tabular part displays basic information on the ordered **goods items**. **Items** are taken from "Purchase Order" and "Will be delivered" by default.
-By default **Ordered quantity** equals to **Confirmed quantity** for each item.
+By default, **Ordered quantity** is equal to **Confirmed quantity** for each item.
 It is possible to adjust the value of **Confirmed quantity** of the product directly in the table (with adjustments at the same time the item automatically will receive "Quantity change" action):

 .. image:: /ClientProcesses/ATB/ATB_Instructions/pics_ATB_International_deliveries_instruction/ATB_International_deliveries_instruction_057.png
    :align: center